godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/getStart.md

 Godwoken is an EVM-compatible, layer 2 optimistic rollup solution built on Nervos layer 1.
 Godwoken - a key component of Nervos Layer 2 - works in conjunction with the Polyjuice EVM framework in order to create a scalable EVM-compatible solution for Nervos, that is, **Godwoken**.

-Godwoken aims to provide a solution for dApp builders who seek the advantages of ethereum - its build, good tools and documentation - but not the drawbacks, such as network congestion, high gas costs, oversaturation and scalability issues.
+Godwoken aims to provide a solution for dApp builders who seek the advantages of Ethereum - its build, good tools and documentation - but not the drawbacks, such as network congestion, high gas costs, oversaturation and scalability issues.

 Nervos Network has the vision to enable interoperability across the blockchain ecosystem with a multi-chain solution.
 And Godwoekn is a big step towards achieving this greater vision.